SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Features are written at an appropriate zoom level, which depending on the feature (e.g. "natural=water", "leisure=nature_reserve") and that zoom level may vary based on way_area.

-A number of "landuse, leisure, etc." features that may be either large or small will be written out twice - once as a polygon without a name, so that a rendering style can show an appropriate fill and outline, and once as a centroid with a name (if one exists), together with the way_area of the polygon.
+A number of "`landuse`, `leisure`, etc." features that may be either large or small will be written out twice - once as a polygon without a name, so that a rendering style can show an appropriate fill and outline, and once as a centroid with a name (if one exists), together with the way_area of the polygon.
 This allows the fill and/or outline for these features to be shown at one (lower) zoom level, and the `name` at a higher one, and the rendering style may choose to display larger feature names earlier than smaller ones.

 .
 Things considered "large" and written out in this way include (from "land1"):